open-edge-insights/eii-core/README.md

 # Excercising the ETA solution can be done in either of the 2 ways below:

-## Standalone installation of ETA modules (See individual modules README.md on how to run them)
+## a.
+Standalone installation of ETA modules (See individual modules README.md on how to run them)

 ### 1. Pre-requisites:
 1. Setting up GO dev env (Install latest Go 1.10.3 version or 1.9 version)